Selenga: River modifications

 The construction of Irkutsk Hydroelectric Power station began in spring of 1950 and was completed on December 29, 1956.
 Built on the Angara River, the station was designed to raise the water level of the Angara River to match the water level of Lake Baikal.
-It would then raise the water level of Lake Baikal by 1.5m.
+It would then raise the water level of Lake Baikal by 1.5 m.
 The power plant causes water-level fluctuations in Lake Baikal, which in turn causes part of the Selenga Delta to become waterlogged.
 The delta is drained in response to activities at the power station.

 In 2015, Mongolia was reported to be planning the construction of a dam, named the Shuren Hydropower Plant, on the Selenga River.
 Environmental groups protested this plan, as they were concerned with the potential ecological ramifications, building a hydroelectric plant on the Selenga River, would have on the ecosystem of Lake Baikal.
 Disrupting the flow of the river would disturb the breeding grounds of many endemic fish species in Lake Baikal.
 This would have a flow-on effect on the rare birds and aquatic species that inhabit the area.
 The Shuren Hydropower Plant Project was proposed in 2013 and was under the review of a World Bank-funded environmental and social impact assessment.
 On September 27, 2017, the World Bank froze its tender process on the Shuren Hydropower Plant Project.

 Natural history

 Fish

 Leocottus kesslerii gussinensis and Leocottus kesslerii arachlensis are endemic subspecies of fish that are found in the Selenga River headwaters and the upper Khilok River.
 Lake Baikal is the habitat of the Siberian Baikal sturgeon.
 The Selenga river is a breeding ground for the sturgeon, with migration taking place within the river system.
 The fish has two migration periods, which occur during the warmer part of the year.
-The first migration period begins in the second half of April when the water temperature is 3-5 degrees Celsius and finishes in approximately mid-June.
+The first migration period begins in the second half of April when the water temperature is 3 to 5 C, and finishes in approximately mid-June.
 The second migration of the Baikal sturgeon is the main migration period.
 It coincides with the summer floods of the Selenga.
 When the water temperature begins to cool, this signals the end of the migration.
 There is also a non-migrating species of sturgeon that inhabits the Selenga catchment.